 - Septic (without a clear foci of infection)

-It is also important to examine for signs of pyelonephritis (renal angle tenderness).
+It is also important to assess for features of pyelonephritis as well (such as loin pain, renal angle tenderness, or pyrexia).

 A urine dipstick* should be performed initially for all suspected cases (even despite a high rate of contamination seen in the elderly population).